-W. David East has been a professor at South Texas College of Law since 1981.
+W. David East has been a professor at Houston College of Law since 1981.
 He teaches and writes in the commercial law (Uniform Commercial Code) areas of Payment Systems, Bank Collections and Deposits, Letters of Credit, Secured Transactions in Personal Property, and Sales of Goods.
 He has also taught Bankruptcy, Commercial Law and Human Rights, Consumer Transactions, Property, and Transaction Skills.
-During 1987-1990 Professor East was Associate Dean for Academic Affairs at South Texas College of Law, returning to full-time teaching in 1990.
+During 1987-1990 Professor East was Associate Dean for Academic Affairs at Houston College of Law College of Law, returning to full-time teaching in 1990.

 As an advisory member of the Texas Business Law Foundation Professor East has testified several times before legislative committees in Austin on pending commercial statutes.
 He is a co-author of Anderson, Bartlett & East’s Texas Uniform Commercial Code Annotated (Thomson/West, current ed.
 2008-2009).

 Professor John J. Worley is the Director of the Certificate Program in Transactional Law Practice.
 He took the lead in designing the program and obtaining faculty approval.